pmreis/TeslaImprovementBacklog/README.md

  ![ignoredRoad2](note-7_3.jpg)

  ## Note 8
  When the windshield is dirty (specially with bugs), activating the Autopilot also activates the wipers on full speed.
 This behaviour does not contribute to safety and damages the wiper blades.
 Previous software versions allowed turning off the wipers with the Autopilot on.
+Also, this behaviour is inconsistent with auto high-beams, which can be turned off after being activated by Autopilot.